fzyzcjy/flutter_rust_bridge/README.md

 Flutter can run on Windows/Linux/MacOS without any problem, and this lib does nothing but generates some code like a human being.
 Therefore, this package should work well as long as you set up the Flutter desktop app's ffi functionality successfully.

+#### Windows/Linux
 This example (`frb_example/with_flutter`) already demonstrated how to integrate Cargo with CMake on Linux and Windows, and more details can be seen in [#66](https://github.com/fzyzcjy/flutter_rust_bridge/issues/66).

-Users have also already succeeded in making MacOS work, and please refer to [#206](https://github.com/fzyzcjy/flutter_rust_bridge/issues/206) for hints.
+#### MacOS
+To integrate a dynamic library to your macOS app, you need to configure your `Runner.xcworkspace` in Xcode.
+Here, I show the instructions for Xcode 13.1:
+1. Open the `yourapp/macos/Runner.xcworkspace` in Xcode.
+2. Drag your precompiled library (`libyourlibrary.dylib`) into `Runner/Frameworks`.
+3. Click `Runner` (with a blue app store logo on the left, not the folder underneath) and go to the `Build Phases` tab.
+    1. Drag `libyourlibrary.dylib` into the `Copy Bundle Resources` list.
+    2. Under `Bundle Frameworks`, drag `libyourlibrary.dylib`  to the list, `Code sign on copy` should be checked by default.
+    3. Under `Link Binary With Libraries`, set status of `libyourlibrary.dylib` to Optional.
+(We use dynamic linking, no need to statically link.)
+4. Click `Runner` and go to the `General` tab.
+    1. You should see `libyourlibrary.dylib` in the `Frameworks, Libararies and Embedded Content` list, with the option saying `Embed & Sign`.
+    2. If not, drag your library to the list and select the option.
+5. Click `Runner` and go to the `Build Settings` tab.
+    1. In the `Search Paths` section configure the `Library Search Paths` to include the absolute path where libyourlibrary.dylib is located.

+In `lib/main.dart`, you can now use `DynamicLibrary.open('libyourlibrary.dylib')` to dynamically link to the symbols.
+This example app shows how to do dynamic linking on other platforms as well so be sure to take a look at `frb_example/with_flutter/lib/main.dart`.
+Reference the [flutter documentation](https://docs.flutter.dev/development/platform-integration/c-interop#compiled-dynamic-library-macos) for details, do note that the Xcode version they demonstrates in may not be the latest.

 ### (Optional) See more types that this library can generate